 For some vaccines it is recommended women wait 28 days from vaccination before trying to conceive.
 However, if a vaccination has been accidently received while pregnant there is no need to be concerned as there is no convincing evidence that vaccinations cause problems in pregnancy (20).
 The influenza vaccine is safe to receive at anytime during preconception and pregnancy (21).

 Whooping cough (pertussis) can be fatal for children under six months of age.
-For this reason it is important for unvaccinated women to be vaccinated as soon as possible after birth.
+For this reason it is important for unvaccinated women to be vaccinated during pregnancy.
 Other adults likely to be in close contact with the newborn should ensure their vaccination is up to date prior to the birth.

 Rubella (also known as German Measles) can be dangerous in pregnancy.
 Many women will have been vaccinated but this immunity can wear off in a small number of women.
 Women planning a pregnancy can be tested for immunity and vaccinated if found not to have immunity.
 It is recommended women wait at least one month from vaccination before trying to conceive.